Slackadays/Clipboard/README.md

 ![How To Use](documentation/readme-assets/CBHowToUse.png)

-You can substitute `cb` for `clipboard` in all commands, and add a number to the end of the action to choose which clipboard you want to use (the default is 0), or `_` to use a persistent clipboard.
+You can substitute `cb` for `clipboard` in all commands.
+Add a number to the end of the action to choose which clipboard you want to use (the default is 0), or `_` to use a persistent clipboard.

 ---